Northshore Scholarship Foundation

 Who qualifies to apply?

-With the exception of scholarships offered at Cascadia Community College or University of Washington-Bothell by the Woodinville Rotary, applicants must be graduates of secondary schools in the Northshore School District or be residents of the Northshore School District who may be attending schools located outside the district.
+With the exception of scholarships offered at Cascadia Community College or University of Washington Bothell, applicants must be graduates of secondary schools in the Northshore School District or be residents of the Northshore School District who may be attending private schools located outside the district.
 Several of the scholarship programs have provisions for renewals from one to three academic years.

 Contributions...and investments build asset base